Tong0720/STGAIN/README.md

 For the Action Genome, the file structure should be organized as follows.
 Additionally, download the file `object_bbox_and_relationship_filtersmall.pkl` and place it in the dataloader.
 The dataset should look like:

-|-- action_genome
+- action_genome
-    |-- annotations
+    - annotations
-    |-- frames
+    - frames
-    |-- videos
+    - videos

 ## Train and Evaluation

-The model can be trained by train.py.
-We trained the model on a dual RTX 2080ti The model can be evaluated by test.py.
+-The model can be trained by train.py.
+We trained the model on a dual RTX 2080ti.
+-The model can be evaluated by test.py.